Problem? Solution? Chime right in!

 electronics - Monterrey, Nuevo Leon, Mexico

-I have seen so many ruined titanium heaters, coils, and baskets that I don't use it or advise how to install it except with the manufacturers advice and his acceptance of liability.
+I have seen so many ruined titanium heaters, coils, and baskets that I don't advise how to install it except with the manufacturers advice and his acceptance of liability.
 But I will tell you my first guess: that you have a rectifier which is working in 'automatic current control' or automatic current density' control mode, and that when work is removed from the tank, or the baskets have been depleted of nickel chips, the rectifier is boosting the voltage in order to try to maintain the current.
-Whenever the voltage approaches 12, I start to worry about titanium.
+Whenever the voltage starts approaching 12 or the baskets aren't full, I worry about titanium.

 Having 'fought,' so-to-speak, metals for many years I was somewhat surprised that your Titanium baskets are giving problems.